suharifernando/AI-Problem-Decomposer-Agent/README.md

-# 🤖 AI Problem Decomposer + Self-Improving Agent
+# 🤖 AI Problem Decomposer + Self Improving Agent

 A distinction level AI agent that demonstrates **reasoning**, **planning**, **reflection**, and **goal-based improvement** using the Groq API.